 • Ensure consistency in legal language through the use of pre-approved templates.

-• Effective tracking of contractual obligations, such as, renewal dates, contract terms, and more.
+• Effective tracking of contractual obligations, such as renewal dates, contract terms, and more.

 • Audit contract management framework and develop KPIs for better goal-setting.

-Benefits to Sales Teams
+Benefits of Contract Automation for Sales Teams

 • Spend less time on legal reviews and close deals faster.

 • Generate contracts quickly using pre-approved clauses and versions from the library.

 • Simplify and save time on processing legal requests.